RoGeorge/OpenKL25Z/README.md

 Status
 ------
-It compiles and run, but the menu is frozen.
+It compiles and run, menu text appears in 'screen', seems frozen.